 Cybersecurity assessments uncover, protect, and remediate any potential system vulnerabilities.
 This is what you can get from an assessment:

-- Identify potential threats to your technologies, digital apps, and operations
+- Identify potential threats to your technologies, digital apps, and operations.

-- Determine the adverse effects of cyber threats
+- Determine the adverse effects of cyber threats.

-- Locate internal and external vulnerabilities
+- Locate internal and external vulnerabilities.

 A cybersecurity assessment locates vulnerabilities in your infrastructure and applications.
 IT experts drill down to the granular details of your systems until they catch a flaw.
 You’ll discover the overall risk of your business, and procedures to carry out against cyber threats.
-The results are eye-opener, yet could be overwhelming.
-Although the assessment only sheds the light to a more protected organization.
+The results are an eye-opener, yet could be overwhelming.
+Although the assessment only sheds the light on a more protected organization.

 As your business grows, you can easily lose track of asset inventory.
 A cybersecurity assessment traces back all of your assets from physical technologies to digital apps.
 Any type of attack is possible especially with sophisticated tactics of hackers.
 This can arise in computing environments, containers, web applications, and devices.
 With asset discovery, you can keep a sharp look at your IT environment.